SuienS/ai-art-detector/README.md

 Place the model files in their respective folders.
 Contact the author for the trained models.

 ### 4. Running the Application
+To run the FastAPI application, run the following commands in the terminal.

 ```
 cd AppFastAPI \